The future of warehouse automation — opportunities for a growing industry

 Forklifts are critical and necessary in factories, warehouses, and distribution centers.
 The movement of goods requires significant labor from workers and worker-operated vehicles like forklifts and pallet stackers.

 As labor markets tighten, solutions to help reduce the dependency on manual work will be critical.
-One solutions?
+One solution?
 Autonomous forklifts.
-These devices are gaining newfound traction due to their high payloads, lift capability, and flexibility.
+These devices are gaining newfound traction due to their high payloads, lift capability and flexibility.

 Many businesses are just now realizing the full potential of autonomous forklifts.
 The room for scaling these solutions is enormous as current forklift vendors have just begun introducing automation to their fleets.

-The existing manual forklift market is vast, with over 800,000 forklifts sold in 2019.
-However, the forklift market is less than one percent automated.
-This means the opportunity for automated forklifts could be worth billions of dollars if automation companies can scale their offerings.
+The global forklift market is vast, with about 2.3 million units sold in 2024 and 4.9 million units expected by 2032, exhibiting a CAGR of 9.8% during the forecast period.1 With sustainability at the forefront of many manufacturing businesses, AI-driven technology for forklift technology spending reached $3 billion, enabling smarter and more efficient operations.2 This means the opportunity for automated forklifts could be worth billions of dollars if automation companies can scale their offerings.

 Autonomous mobile robots